 Prospect Park is a haven for the diverse communities that call Brooklyn home—providing opportunities for relaxation and recreation that contribute to the health and wellbeing of its residents.
-Through our education, recreation and volunteer programs, the Alliance serves more than 460,000 people annually.
+Through our free and low-cost education, recreation and volunteer programs, Prospect Park Alliance serves more than 460,000 people annually.

 Through our volunteer program, the Alliance engages more than 4,400 volunteers, including corporate, school and community groups, who provide nearly 22,500 hours of service each year.
 Volunteers provide a range of services that improve the Park, from horticulture activities to woodlands restoration, education programming and Park cleanups.
 The Alliance also organizes major volunteer initiatives, such as It’s My Park Day, and new initiatives that engage youth, such as the Junior Volunteer Corps.